communityecologist/densize/README.md

-# Partitioning the density and size components of biodiversity effects
+# Partitioning density and size components of biodiversity effects
 The R package `densize` (DENSIty and SIZE) partitions the net, complementarity, and selection effects of biodiversity into additive components that reflect diversity-induced changes in plant density and size.

 ## Installation